Desktop Agent Troubleshooting & FAQ

 - Then navigate to:

-- Database file: AppData > Roaming > Produce8-Agent
+AppData > Roaming > Produce8-Agent

-Agent Blocked by Antivirus or Firewall?
+Agent Blocked by Antivirus, Firewall, or Endpoint Protection?

 Sometimes the Produce8 Agent may not install properly or collect data if your system's antivirus, firewall, or endpoint protection software is blocking it.